Form factor (mobile phones)

-The Samsung Galaxy Z series are the foldable smartphones.
+The Samsung Galaxy Z series are foldable smartphones.

 The form factor of a mobile phone is its size, shape, and style, as well as the layout and position of its major components.

 With one non-movable section

 Bar

 A bar (also known as a slab, block, candybar) phone takes the shape of a cuboid, usually with rounded corners and/or edges.
 The name is derived from the rough resemblance to a chocolate bar in size and shape.
 This form factor is widely used by a variety of manufacturers, such as Nokia and Sony Ericsson.
 Bar-type smartphones commonly have the screen and keypad on a single face.
 Sony had a well-known 'Mars Bar' phone model CM-H333 in 1993 that was longer and thinner than the typical bar phone.
 Bar phones without a full keyboard tend to have a 3×4 numerical keypad; text is often generated on such systems using the Text on 9 keys algorithm.